-Grammy nominated cellist Michelle Djokic enjoys a versatile career as chamber musician, soloist, and orchestral player.
-After appearing with Emerald City Music in 2018, a review in Seattle’s Sunbreak stated, “Bloch’s Prayer for cello and piano from his Jewish Life No. 1 was a moving and beautiful evocation of Jewish life in the hands of Michelle Djokic… Her sound had warmth, depth, and gentleness…” Michelle’s lifelong passion for chamber music and the collaborative process of rehearsing was her inspiration for the launching of Musikiwest in 2017 based in Palo Alto, CA. Musikiwest harnesses the collaborative power of chamber music to engender empathic awareness, promote conflict resolution, and build peaceable communities.
+Grammy-nominated cellist Michelle Djokic enjoys a versatile career as chamber musician, soloist, and orchestral player.
+Michelle’s lifelong passion for chamber music and the collaborative process of rehearsing was her inspiration for the launching of Musikiwest in 2017.
+Musikiwest harnesses the collaborative power of chamber music to engender empathic awareness, promote conflict resolution, and build peaceable communities.
 Using scripted “open rehearsals” in a unique and creative format, Musikiwest addresses difficult issues in young people’s lives such as bullying, shaming, and exclusion.
-The most sought after performing artists of today gather for this meaningful opportunity to share with adolescents through their incredible artistry and generosity of spirit.
+The most sought-after performing artists of today gather for this meaningful opportunity to share with adolescents through their incredible artistry and generosity of spirit.
 Hundreds of lives continue to be impacted by this powerful experience.

-She is married to squash legend, Mark Talbott who is the founder and director of the squash program at Stanford University.
+Michelle has enjoyed being a member of the New Century Chamber Orchestra in San Francisco since 2010.
+She is married to squash legend Mark Talbott who is the founder and director of the squash program at Stanford University.
 They have two children, one of whom is in medical school at Duke University and the other works alongside his father at Stanford as a squash coach.
 Music was always part of their lives and Michelle believes it very much contributed to their positive and empathic engagement with the world.